-Let’s get this out of the way right up front: staging your home for sale helps it sell faster and for more money.
-The National Association of Realtors found that staging a home increased its value by anywhere from 6 to 10% and 39% of sellers said that staging the home significantly decreased the time their home was on the market, according to 53% of agents.
+Let’s get this out of the way right upfront: staging your home for sale helps it sell faster and for more money.
+The National Association of Realtors found that 46% of agents agreed staging a home increases its value by at least 1% to 5%.
+Staging will also decrease the amount of time the home is on the market, according to 53% of agents.

 Trust us, you want to put the work in and stage your home.

 You don’t even have to be a professional decorator to stage your home and make an impact on potential buyers.
 You can make some simple changes, work with the furniture you have available, and create a clean and inviting house that shows well.